junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Maybe go tell the brothers one last farewell before taking off?
 Castiel considers, just so that they won't think he decides to bail on them or random MIA like the other times that he got abducted.
 He walks slowly towards the kitchen, thinking about the words he's gonna say to them, not purposefully keeping the footsteps quiet, but stops by the corridor when he hears the arguments and his name from the kitchen.

 Sam's soft voice is saying, "What's wrong with you two?
-Really no need to be so mean to Cass."
+Really no need to be so mean to Cas."

 Dean's voice answers, impatiently, "Nothing.
 Why the hell do you make it sound like my fault?
 I'm not the one started ghost-zombie-pocalypse."

-"Neither is Cass!"
+"Neither is Cas!"
 Sam counters, speaking quickly, "You've been blaming him for everything, for Mom, for Jack, for Chuck.
 Dude's been doing nothing but giving his everything to us since the beginning, I don't even want to think about how many times he had died for us, don't you think he deserves at least a little respect?"

-Dean murmurs something under his breath, Cass can't quite make it out from the distance.
+Dean murmurs something under his breath, Cas can't quite make it out from the distance.
 The sound is followed by empty glass hitting the table, the refrigerator door opening and closing, and a bottle lid flying open.
 Castiel hesitates whether this would be a good moment to walk in, when Dean starts talking again.
 So he waits.

 "He needs to earn it."
 Dean says, fiercely, sound squeezed out from between clenched teeth, "The trust, the respect, all of it.
 He ruined them too damn many times he'll have to build it from ground zero again."

 Castiel flinches in pain, feeling his heart get stung by countless needles right through the center.
 He knows he messed up, but he never knows for sure how Dean really sees it -- see him -- and now he gets the cruel answer: Dean stops respecting him, stops trusting him, like he said himself, he's dead to him.
 Castiel closes his eyes, breathing long and slowly, trying to ease the pain, but nothing helps.
 He can almost see his heart -- or his Grace, whatever metaphorical spiritual central core that bears the weight of feelings and emotions -- curls up to a small blob, the way a human huddles themselves to the smallest for self-defense.

 "You're just impossible to reason with when you are in this you-are-pissed-because-the-whole-world-owes-you mood, you know that?"
 Even Sam's voice is hitching now, cold anger slowly bubbling up but still in control.
-"Cass.
+"Cas.
 Is.
 Family.
-Cass is our brother."
+Cas is our brother."
 Sam says slowly, word by word, syllable by syllable, emphasized.
 "In case you forget, he's the one who pulled you from Hell."

 "Now that you mention it, I've been thinking about that too."
 Dean's voice pierces through the corridor, coldly puncturing into the angel's ear, tearing apart an already wounded heart.
 "You see, God planned all those shit, right?
-So it can be any angel to fetch me, he just so happened to send Cass.
+So it can be any angel to fetch me, he just so happened to send Cas.
 But it doesn't have to be him, so whatever 'bond' we shared, it's just all random shit that the asshole maybe suddenly come up with when he's using the toilet.
 As far as I can tell, we are all just pawns, and the only family I really have is you."

 "Ok, you know what, that's enough.
 I have enough of your bullshit for one day."
 Sam says wearily.
 There is the sound of chair legs moving on the floor.
 "I'm gonna get back to my room.
 Feel free to knock yourself out."